Hogs Closed Off Highs but still Stronger for NASS Report

 The quarterly NASS report had March 1 hog inventory at 74.751 million head, a 0.6% increase vs last year.
 The trade was looking for a slightly lower hog herd yr/yr.
 USDA reported the breeding herd at 6.02 million head.
 The Dec-Feb pig crop was 1.9% above last year with 33.15m head, the trade was looking for a 1.4% increase on average.
 Farrowing intentions for March-May were 2.915 million head, or 0.88% below last year vs the 2.3% drop expected.

-USDA’s FAS reported 55.3k MT of pork was sold for the week that ended 3/21.
-That was a new yearly high, and the most since 12/15/22, led by sales to Vietnam and Italy.
-Shipments came in at 34.2k MT for a yearly total of 390k MT.
-That remains 9.4% ahead of last year’s pace.
+The large spec funds in in lean hog futures and options added 2,074 contracts to their net long as of 3/26, taking it to 64,951 contracts.

 Pork cutout futures remain light in OI, but closed Thursday with 12 cent gains.
 The April contract was up by a net $2.35 for the month of March.
-USDA’s National Pork Carcass Cutout Value was shown at $94.52 on Thursday afternoon after a 46 cent increase.
-USDA estimated FI hog slaughter at 1.946 million head for the week through Thursday.
-That compares to 1.952 million last week, and to 1.921 million during the same week last year.
+USDA’s National Pork Carcass Cutout Value was shown at $93.66 on Friday afternoon after, an 86 cent drop.
+USDA estimated FI hog slaughter at 2.404 million head for the week through Saturday.
+That compares to 2.532 million last week, and to 2.484 million during the same week last year.

 Apr 24 Hogs closed at $86.625, up $0.525,